opengeospatial/OGC-Web-API-Guidelines/README.md

     e.g. /v1/features/highways?limit=50&offset=100

-You must return metadata with each response providing the total number of resources available (e.g. total)
+Issue: The API must return metadata with each response providing the total number of resources available (e.g. total) in the payload.

 As an alternative to application processing the response, you should try to use Web Linking (RFC 5988)